eriklupander/pathtracer-ocl/README.md

 Supports:
 * Spheres, Planes, Boxes, Cylinders, Plain triangles
-* Diffuse and reflective materials
+* Diffuse, refractive and reflective materials
 * Movable camera
 * Anti-aliasing
 * Depth of Field with simple focal length and camera aperture.
 * .OBJ model loading and rendering with BVH support, incl computing vertex normals.
+* Texture-mapped planes, spheres and cubes.
+* Textured environment spheres and cubes

 Based on or inspired by: